PM refuses to resign after dramatic No 10 confrontation with cabinet ministers

 But some cabinet ministers urged Mr Johnson to refuse to accept the game is up – forming a separate group inside No 10, in a remarkable tussle over power.

-Nadine Dorries, the ultra-loyal culture secretary pledged her continued support and, asked if it is possible to remain in power, told reporters: “It is.”
+Nadine Dorries, the ultra-loyal culture secretary, pledged her continued support and, asked if it is possible he would remain in power, told reporters: “It is.”

 To add to the drama, Mr Johnson broke off from the desperate fight for survival for his regular weekly telephone conversation with the Queen.

-Both Kwasi Kwarteng, the business secretary, and the Northern Ireland Secretary Brandon Lewis made clear they were withdrawing support from their leader.
+Both Kwasi Kwarteng, the business secretary, and the Northern Ireland secretary Brandon Lewis made clear they were withdrawing support from their leader.

-A grim-faced Kit Malthouse, a Johnson ally since his days as Mayor of London, emerged from the showdown meeting, but refused to discuss what had gone on.
+A grim-faced Kit Malthouse, a Johnson ally since his days as mayor of London, emerged from the showdown meeting but refused to discuss what had gone on.

 Some resigning ministers lashed out at the direction of the government as they left, the equalities minister Mike Freer attacking an “atmosphere of hostility for LGBT+ people”.